Geology of Italy: Natural resource geology

 Petroleum exploration in Italy began in the late 19th century and resulted in the discovery of the Caviaga gas field close to Milan in 1944.
-Apennine folding has created structural traps in Pliocene sand reservoirs in the Bradanic Trough, Adriatic Sea and beneath the Po Plain.
-In between Brescia and Milan, the stratigraphic traps are formed at the base of Pliocene transgressive rocks and then migrated into Neogene clastic rocks that were experiencing more intense tectonic activity.
-In some places, organic matter in Miocene flysch may have been the original source of hydrocarbon.
-Off of eastern Calabria (Crotone), offshore of Trapani in western Sicily and in Gagliano, northeast Sicily are flysch-derived gas condensate reservoirs.
+Apennine folding has created structural traps in Pliocene sand reservoirs in the Bradanic Trough, the Adriatic Sea and beneath the Po Plain.
+In between Brescia and Milan, stratigraphic traps were formed at the base of Pliocene transgressive rocks and then migrated into Neogene clastic rocks that were experiencing more intense tectonic activity.
+In some places, organic matter in Miocene flysch may have been the original source of hydrocarbons.
+Flysch-derived gas condensate reservoirs are located off the coasts of eastern Calabria (Crotone) and Trapani in western Sicily; and on land near Gagliano Castelferrato in northeast Sicily.

 Liassic and Triassic age carbonates and reservoirs offshore in the south Adriatic or onshore at Irpinia are hosted in Triassic dolomites.
-Extremely deep production more than five kilometers deep takes place east of Milan in the Malossa Field.
+Extremely deep production (more than 5 km deep) takes place east of Milan in the Malossa Field.
 The eastern Sicilian Gela and Ragusa oil fields are also particularly deep.

 In spite of extensive extraction after World War II, Italy still retains oil and gas resources.
-Production rose from 13.8 e6m3 of gas in 1984 and 2.2 e6t of oil to 17.4 e9m3 and 4.3 e6t of oil by 1991, and new reserves were sound in Italy between 1992 and 1993.
+Production rose from 13.8 e6m3 of gas in 1984 and 2.2 e6t of oil to 17.4 e9m3 and 4.3 e6t of oil by 1991, and new reserves were found in Italy in 1992–1993.

 Italy has extensive lignite coal from the Eocene, concentrated in Sardinia.
 However, extraction is limited by thin seams and complicated tectonics.
 Graphite anthracite is known in Carboniferous Val d'Aosta rocks and the Permian rocks of Sardinia.
 Both Calabria and central Italy have peat deposits from the Paleogene.

-Because of the extent of mining throughout Italy's history, from Roman times to the present, many of the country's generally small mineral deposits have already been depleted.
+Because of the extent of mining throughout thousands of years of Italy's history from pre-Roman times to the present, many of the country's generally small mineral deposits have already been depleted.
 The country has small deposits of lead, sulfur, copper, zinc, silver, fluorite, barite, strontium, aluminum, gold, beryl, molybdenum, tin, uranium, iron, cobalt, chromium, titanium, mercury and astatine.
 Quartz, salt, feldspar, asbestos, talc, magnesite, graphite, leucite, bentonite and perlite are all extracted for industrial purposes.
-Historically, Italy had silver-zinc-lead mines in Monte Neve, Raibl (in the Eastern Alps), and Sardinia, mercury in north Amiata, Tuscany, fluorite and antimony in Sardinia and pyrite in Tuscany.
+Historically, Italy had silver-zinc-lead mines on Monte Neve, at Raibl (in the Eastern Alps), and on Sardinia; mercury mining on Monte Amiata, Tuscany; fluorite and antimony mines in Sardinia; and pyrite mining in Tuscany.
 Elba, Cogne in the Val d'Aosta valley and the Nurra Province of Sardinia all had historical iron mining.
 Sardinia also produced bauxite, the Western Alps asbestos and talc, Liguria and Sardinia manganese, nickel in Piemonte and copper in Val d'Aosta.

 Sicily remains active as a producer of sulfur and potassium salts and aluminum production has shifted into leucitic lavas in the center of the country.